- Output of Snowy to increase by 50% on project completion in 2022

 Just days after the South Australian Government announced a $550 million battery and gas power plant project, the Prime Minister Malcolm Turnbull will today announce a $2 billion expansion of the Snowy Hydro Scheme to boost its output by 50%.

 The project has been dubbed Snowy Mountains 2.0 and will seek to add 2,000 Megawatts output to the current 4,100 MW – equivalent to the total energy needs of 500,000 homes.
-The power will be channeled into the National Energy Market.
+The power will be channelled into the National Energy Market.

 The Federal Government co-owns the engineering marvel with the New South Wales (58%) and Victoria (29%) governments and the Commonwealth (13%) and will likely seek funding from the regional administrations, given that its value will soar once the four-year expansion project comes to fruition.
 It is operated by Snowy Hydro Ltd.